 Evans Electric designed the new motor with integration, miniaturization and high energy efficiency in mind.
 It uses a double stator, single rotor axial air gap architecture with a patent pending solid core, copper disc rotor.

 Overall, the size of the motor represents a reduction of 70%, while retaining the same level of performance.
 The motor has the same peak torque as a standard Tesla Roadster AC induction motor yet is only 1/3rd the volume due to a much shorter axial length.
-The oil-cooled 3 phase motor is designed for ISG hybrid applications, where it will be integrated into the bellhousing of a multi-speed transmission.
+The oil-cooled 3 phase motor is designed for P2 hybrid applications, where it will be integrated into the bellhousing of a multi-speed transmission.

 The AFIM design is also well suited to wheel hub motor applications such as electric bus and military ground vehicles.